 The University of Kansas’ new business school needed a way to communicate with students and staff.
 They wanted to share events, announcements, wayfinding information, and more throughout the building.
 And, share financial data in the McCarthy Applied Portfolio Management Finance Lab to create a Wall Street like environment for students.

-Their digital signage installation compliments the atmosphere of the building.
-The four storied glass walls and innovation spaces are part of the university’s plan to create a collaborative space for learning.
+30+ digital displays and a stock ticker.
+Located in major traffic points throughout the building, the displays and ticker show events, wayfinding, market data, and more.
+The digital signage installation compliments the atmosphere of the building.
+The four-storied glass walls and innovation spaces are part of the university’s plan to create a collaborative space for learning.

-Austin spoke about KU’s desire to position its students for success in their University careers and onwards.
-He believes that having these market displays will allow students and staff to integrate real-world financial data into their teaching and discussions.
-Using real-time data will give students a set of skills and experience that they can apply throughout the rest of their careers.
+Austin spoke about KU’s desire to position its students for success in their University careers and onward.
+He believes that having these displays will improve communication at the university.